Von Ryan's Express

 Von Ryan's Express is a 1965 World War II adventure film starring Frank Sinatra, Trevor Howard, and Raffaella Carrà, and directed by Mark Robson.
-Produced in CinemaScope, the film depicts a group of Allied prisoners of war (POWs) who attempt a daring escape by hijacking a freight train carrying Allied POWs, and then taking the train through German-occupied Italy towards neutral Switzerland.
+Produced by 20th Century Fox and shot in CinemaScope, the film depicts a group of Allied prisoners of war (POWs) who attempt a daring escape by hijacking a freight train carrying Allied POWs, and then taking the train through German-occupied Italy towards neutral Switzerland.
 Based on the 1964 novel by David Westheimer, the film changes several aspects of the novel, most notably the ending, which is considerably more upbeat in the book.
 Financially, it became one of Sinatra's most successful films.

 Plot

 In 1943 Colonel Joseph Ryan, a USAAF fighter pilot, is shot down over Italy and taken to a POW camp run by the Fascist camp commander, Major Basilio Battaglia, and his sympathetic second-in-command, Captain Vittorio Oriani.
 Most prisoners are from the British 9th Fusiliers whose commanding officer recently died after being placed in a "sweat box" as punishment for hitting Battaglia.
 Ryan becomes the most senior Allied officer in the camp, and automatically assumes command of the POWs, replacing Major Eric Fincham, the senior British officer.

 Friction develops between Ryan and Fincham.
-Ryan declines to support Fincham's escape attempts because Italy is close to surrender, he orders Fincham to distribute Red Cross medical supplies to the seriously ill prisoners after American prisoners are caught stealing medicine from a secret British hoard, and he reveals an escape plan to Battaglia in exchange for better treatment of the prisoners.
+Ryan declines to support Fincham's escape attempts because Italy is close to surrender.
+He orders Fincham to distribute Red Cross medical supplies to the seriously ill prisoners after American prisoners are caught stealing medicine from a secret British hoard, and he reveals an escape plan to Battaglia in exchange for better treatment of the prisoners.

-Battaglia refuses to issue new clothing, Ryan orders prisoners to strip and burn their filthy uniforms.
+When Battaglia refuses to issue new clothing, Ryan orders prisoners to strip and burn their filthy uniforms.
 Battaglia throws Ryan into the sweat box as punishment.
 After Italy surrenders, the camp guards flee.
 Ryan is freed and discovers the British are putting Battaglia on trial as a war criminal.
 Ryan steps in to save Battaglia from execution, instead sentencing him to his own sweat box.

 A German fighter plane overflies the camp, forcing the POWs to flee into the Italian countryside.
 Captain Oriani agrees to make contact with Allied forces on their behalf but the Germans recapture the prisoners and force them into train boxcars.
 Fincham assumes Oriani betrayed them until he is found severely beaten on board.
 The freed Battaglia comes to gloat at their misfortune.
 Before leaving, the Germans shoot all the sick prisoners.
 Fincham blames Ryan for letting Battaglia live, and derogatively calls him "von Ryan".